ZhihaoAIRobotic/CLOVER-Lab-CUHK-Assessment/README.md

 The folders '1'-'9' are for training, and the folder '10' is for testing.
-To generate the ground truth for the network, the data processing method are as follows:
+To generate the ground truth for the network, the data processing methods are as follows:

 **Grasp Quality**: Each ground-truth positive grasp from the Cornell Grasping Dataset as a binary label and set